 This party game works best for close groups of friends or family members.
 Gather in a circle.
-Begin with one person asking, “Who’s most likely to trip over their own feet?”
+Begin with one person asking, "Who's most likely to trip over their own feet?"
 (Or another situation, trait, action, etc.) Count down from three (performing a drumroll with your hands is encouraged) and then have everyone point at who they think would be most likely to do said act.
 Whoever has the most fingers pointed at them is out.
-Go around the circle asking “Who’s most likely to…” until all but one person is out.
+Go around the circle asking, "Who's most likely to…" until all but one person is out.
 You can skip the eliminations to make the game last longer.

 5. Never Have I Ever

 Sit in a circle.
-Begin with one person saying, “Never have I ever…” and finishing with something they have never done.
+Begin with one person saying, "Never have I ever…" and finishing with something they have never done.
 (Traveled to Africa, eaten escargot, and the like all work.)
-If someone has done it, they must hold up one finger; if no one in the group has done it, the person saying “Never have I ever…” must hold up a finger.
-Continue around the circle until one person has three fingers up: They’re out.
-This party game can get as racy as you make it, so play carefully and set ground rules ahead of time if grandparents or other conservative guests are involved.
+If someone has done it, they must hold up one finger; if no one in the group has done it, the person saying "Never have I ever…" must hold up a finger.
+Continue around the circle until one person has three fingers up: They're out.
+This party game can get as racy as you make it, so play carefully and set ground rules ahead of time if sensitive grandparents or conservative guests are involved.

 6. Would You Rather?